-Simply register below and mark your calendar for 29 December, 10AM to 2PM Eastern time.
+Simply register below and mark your calendar for 27 October, 9PM to 1AM Eastern Time (6PM Pacific, 9AM-next-day Singapore, 12PM-next-day Sydney).

 The only thing we ask is that if you sign up, you actually come.
 If you’re not sure you can make it, pass on this one and keep an eye out for the future.
 We've got strong tech underpinning this but don't have infinite capacity, so please be courteous and only sign up if you can make it.